40 Healthiest Foods That Doctors Always Eat

 Grilled Chicken Salad

-“[If I ever find myself at a fast food type place], I look for something like a grilled chicken salad to avoid those things that will spike my glycemic index,” says Dr. Gohara.
+"[If I ever find myself at a fast food type place], I look for something like a grilled chicken salad to avoid those things that will spike my glycemic index," says Dr. Gohara.
 Opting for a grilled chicken salad will provide your body with lean protein and help fill you up with low calorie, high volume leafy greens.
+Just be sure you're being mindful of all the toppings and salad dressings!

 Though she's not afraid to eat the whole egg, Dr. Gohara likes to mix things up in the morning.
 "For breakfast I often have some type of egg or egg white with vegetables in it," says Dr. Gohara.